 Lee is a master storyteller.
 His films continually fall into that perfect zone between the high production values of a Hollywood film, and the character-centric focus of those indie films that showcase writing and performance because it’s all that the budget will allow.
 Both the Hollywood and the indie approach can work, but we all know from countless experiences that most films end up carrying the feel of whichever route they took.
 But that’s not true of Lee’s films.

-Ang Lee's films are beautiful and elegant, but never overwrought with fussy camerawork that draws attention to itself without purpose or meaning.
+Ang Lee’s films are beautiful and elegant, but never overwrought with fussy camerawork that draws attention to itself without purpose or meaning.
 He is a master of creating worlds that are richly expressed through production design, costuming, lighting, and his exquisite sense of composition.
-His locales don't feel designed; they feel lived in.
-He is a skilled a craftsman of subtle textures and tones expressed through the language of cinema, but his voice never overpowers.
+His locales don’t feel designed; they feel lived in.
+He is immensely skilled at expressing subtle textures and tones through the language of cinema while never letting his voice overpower.
 But, really, there is only one thing that even needs to be mentioned when forming an argument for having Lee take on Star Wars: he is the man who directed Crouching Tiger, Hidden Dragon.

 Crouching Tiger, Hidden Dragon isn’t just one of the few great examples of action filmmaking in the modern era, it is the one that most closely feels like a Star Wars film.
 It is the perfect blend of heart-pounding action and adventure, and those heart-breaking sensations born out of melodrama.
 Stylistically, it is classical and contemporary.
 It is both mystical and romantic, introspective and grand.
 It is everything that a great Star Wars film should be (just add a dash of humor).
 If you’ve seen it then you know as well as I do that Ang Lee would be perfect for Star Wars.